Basic Statistics with R

 Case A.3: The poplation variances \(\small{\sigma_x^2}\) and \(\small{\sigma_y^2}\) are unknown with small sample size

-We now consider the confidence intervals for the difference between means of two variables drawn from normal distributions of unknown variance, when the sample sizes are small.
+We now consider the confidence intervals for the difference between means of two variables drawn from normal distributions of unknown variances, when the sample sizes are small.

-Two different cases are considered at this stage :
+Two different cases are considered at this stage, based on our assumptions about the unknown standard deviations $\sigma_X$ and $\sigma_Y$ :

 (i) Variances of the two normal distributions are unknown but assumed to be equal.